In Silicon Valley, designers emerge as rock stars

 Liz Danzico, founding director of the School of Visual Arts' masters program in Interaction Design, said the original goal was simply to understand where the new innovation economy field was going.
 "Experience is now the material, not ceramic or plastic," she said.

-Still, Danzico expected most graduates to stay in New York — the traditional hotbed of design.
-She was "really surprised" to find, in a survey of her first graduating class, that almost half ended up on the West Coast at companies including Apple, Facebook, Twitter and Yelp.
+Still, Danzico expected most graduates to stay in New York - the traditional hotbed of design.
+She was "really surprised" to find, in a survey of her first graduating class, that almost half ended up on the West Coast at companies including Apple (AAPL.O), Facebook, Twitter and Yelp (YELP.N).

 Meanwhile, at Carnegie Mellon, Kelly Lau-Kee, a junior industrial design major, said "there's huge buzz generated by the students, the employers, even the professors" about the prospect of work in Silicon Valley.